Frequently Asked Questions

 To have the structure removed, you would need to prove that it can cause instability of the fence, encroaches on your home site or could cause damage to your home.
 You would need to use the dispute mechanism – Form 11 – which commences with negotiation and mediation – this may be all that is required.
 However, should no agreement be reached then you would need to lodge the Form 11 with QCAT to seek a decision by the tribunal.
 You should note that you cannot access fee legal advice through Caxton Legal for a fence dispute.

-Recently the spa in our outside park pool was not working.
-When we brought this to the attention of the park manager, they first informed us that we had to go and turn it on manually, which entailed us climbing through the garden beds to get to the power outlet.
-When it had not be repaired after a week of doing this, I again contacted the park manager to be told it was not important and it would be fixed when they had time, in the next three weeks.
-As we are elderly, we find this unacceptable to have been doing this to turn it on and off when we pay for these facilities in our site fees.
-What can I do?
+Recently the spa in our outside park pool stopped working.
+When we brought this to the attention of the park management, they advised we just had to turn it on and off manually at the power outlet.
+However, this means clamouring through an uneven garden bed to reach the switch, which is a poor outcome as most of our elderly residents have very poor balance.
+Three weeks later we contacted the park manager again who has advised it was not important and would be fixed when they had time.
+As we pay for these facilities in our site fees, what can we do?

 Can the park owner change the rules that you have signed up for?